(A Rough Draft)

 Overnight slightly south of San Simeon: the Silver Surf Motel, and see some seals/sea creature cuteness in the morning!

 San Simeon to Monterey via the incredible Pfeiffer Big Sur area and Highway 1.
 As you can see, one could potentially spend a week here and still want to remain on the craggy beaches and gorgeous cliffs forever.
-Because of the many lovely outdoors activities and sights, I built room into our schedule for a second day here, if we’d like.
+Because of the many lovely outdoors activities and sights, I built room into our schedule for a second day here if we’d like.
 (We’d like.)
-If teachers were paid a tad more, I’d be living in California in a heartbeat.

 - Elephant seals!